MIDL-Conference/midl-website-2025/pages/sponsors.md

 -	Two registrations for the entire conference
 -	Acknowledgment during opening and closing address
 -	Featured position on the online job board
--	Optional: a booth in the exhibition space co-located with posters (+ $3,000)
+-	Optional: Booth (6x3 table) adjacent to the Foyer of Douglas at the Guest House (conference venue)

 ## Silver — $2,000
 -	Company name and logo on the conference website and banners